regen-network/testnets/README.md

 We are currently preparing the `regen-test-1000` public testnet launch.

-We are intending to airdrop testnet tokens to all current Cosmos Hub validators and delegators (as of early next week).
-You are also welcome to submit a genesis account PR to receive tokens.

-If you would like to be in the initial validator set, you are welcome to submit a `gentx` PR.
-The staking token for this network is called `tree`.

-Here is the planned timing for the testnet rollout:
+Here is the planned timing for the testnet launch:
-- 2019-06-04 21:00UTC (2pm PDT/5pm EDT/11pm CEST) - Finalize `genesis.json` and  [regen-ledger](https://github.com/regen-network/regen-ledger) version
 - 2019-06-05 18:00UTC (11am PDT/2pm EDT/8pm CEST) - Genesis time

+The genesis files are in [./latest](latest)

+We have airdropped testnet tokens to all participants in the last Cosmos Hub testnet.
+If you would like to participate and have not received tokens, you can open an issue with an address and we'll send you some.

-### How to Run a Validator
+## How to Run a Testnet Validator
-Thank you to Jay from CypherCore who wrote this [short and sweet tutorial on setting up a testnet validator](https://www.notion.so/jim380/Regen-Ledger-Node-Set-up-67ede4023f1b45f99724ac52386a1130).
+Thank you to Jay from CypherCore who wrote this [short and sweet tutorial on setting up a testnet validator](https://www.notion.so/jim380/Regen-Ledger-Node-Set-up-67ede4023f1b45f99724ac52386a1130) to be included in genesis.

 ## Testnet Status